Wednesday, 22 December 2010

 This Is It

 This is it.
 There is nothing else.
 Only this.
 This is our shot, don't fuck it up.
-You don't get another shot.
+You don't get another shot at it.
 No. Never.
 No chance.

-As it's over, everything is over, never to come again, done, finished.
+It's over, all over, everything is over, never to come again, done, finished, final.
 Minute by minute.
+Life time by life time.
 Only what is coming, will come.
 The only thing you have control over is your positioning against the thing that comes.

-You can choose what you get, to an extent, by a positive outlook.
-And the best way to do this is to be happy.
+You can choose what you get, to an extent, by a positive outlook, a cheery face to the world.
+The best way to face it is to be happy.
 Content.
-In a random world.
-Chose life.
+In a random world, chose life.
 Chose happiness and everything else will take care of itself.
+With some luck.
+But a good nature super charges luck, haven’t you heard?

 Be happy.
-Make a life of it, as there is no going back, there is no revision, there is no practice run.
+Make a life of it.
+As there is no going back, there is no revision, there is no practice run, there is no re-write, there is no chance to start again.
+Sorry to inform you.
+But, you must have known.

 This is it!